The Silicon Valley Method: Scoliosis Treatment Without Surgery

 Strangely, most doctors do not find much interest in the question of the Root Cause, or the tight spinal cord as a probable root cause for most idiopathic scoliosis.
 But think about it: If a tight spinal cord can prevent a surgeon from being able to straighten scoliosis, how much more will the tight cord hinder progress when depending on a non-surgical approach?
 We believe that if you can stop the driving force causing scoliosis, we should see better treatment outcomes.
 It was with this confidence that we set out to solve the problem of the tight spinal cord, and began inventing ways to treat the problem non-surgically.

-Today in our centers, testing for and treating nerve tension is a routine part of our scoliosis care program: The Silicon Valley Method (or SV Method for short!).
+Today in our clinic, testing for and treating nerve tension is a routine part of our scoliosis care program: The Silicon Valley Method (or SV Method for short!).
 We have found that it is possible to quantify nerve tension, treat it, and resolve it.
 Relieving the spine of the nerve tension that causes scoliosis is a pretty big deal.
 This means that the driving force causing scoliosis now may be reduced or eliminated in many cases.
 This ability has been a key ingredient in our treatment formula and has lead to a satisfying 100% success rate in avoiding surgery for cases under 25 degrees.

 Why do so many doctors believe it’s impossible to fix scoliosis without surgery?
 Why does the spine have such a hard time returning to straight after a curvature has set in?
 The answer is because the spine becomes stuck, trapped, and imprisoned by contractures.
 What are contractures, why do you have them, and how can you get rid of them?